A Different Kind of Pain: Commercial success

 The album faced multiple delays until its release in August 2005.
 The album was expected to sell 40,000-50,000 copies upon its release.
 It debuted at number 26 on the Billboard 200, with more than 36,000 copies sold, falling behind expectations.
 A Different Kind of Pain would ultimately sell over 160,000 copies in the US, failing to match the success of its major label predecessors.

 Cold's fourth album featured the lead single "Happens All the Time", which managed to chart modestly on both Mainstream Rock and Modern Rock Tracks in 2005.
 "Happens All the Time" appeared as a sample track on all Xbox 360 Premium Systems.
 A music video was also filmed in which the band performs on a cloudy beach.
 Frontman Scooter Ward is also shown unconscious following a car accident on the rocky shore.
 Paramedics attempt to resuscitate him as a concerned crowd of youth, as well as the band members and Ward himself, watches on.
 Finally, Ward's hand reaches out and grabs the wrist of the paramedic as the video comes to a close.

 The album's title track served as a follow-up single and similarly charted modestly; however, a music video was not filmed.

+The album is planned to be rereleased on vinyl for the first time on May 10, 2024.